Ken11514/AAE2004_t1_GP8/README.md

 # **2 | Theory of Path Planning Algorithm**
 - [ ] show how its work

-Converting a maze problem into a grid format, A-Star algorithm will assign a weight value which repersent the traveling cost on each coordinates.
+&nbsp;&nbsp;&nbsp;&nbsp;Converting a maze problem into a grid format, A-Star algorithm will assign a weight value which repersent the traveling cost on each coordinates.
 By calculating the lowest traveling cost between start point and end point, a shortest path can be collected.
 <br>
 Example for a maze problem is fitted into a grid format.